H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 `jarvis-psychology-services` uses this corpus to identify patterns such as anxiety, depression, stress, grief, and trauma, pulling evidence-based snippets via RAG to generate structured responses.
-The corpus is logically distinct from general reference and technical knowledge, making its normative and clinical role explicit.
+The corpus is logically distinct from general reference and technical knowledge, making its normative and clinical role explicit and allowing it to be governed and updated separately.
+Where DSM-style constructs appear, they do so at the level of paraphrased, high-level concepts rather than verbatim manual text.

 **Tagging and retrieval.** The design intends that items will be tagged with theme (e.g.
 "trauma-informed care," "addictive dynamics"), population (e.g. adolescents, caregivers, rural